armync/ArminC-Sweet-Dracula-Zed/README.md

 ### About

-This is a dark theme for Zed Editor that brings in a symbiotic link an inspiration from Monokai syntax with a darker Dracula palette.
+The following is a dark theme for Zed Editor that brings in a symbiotic link an inspiration from Monokai syntax with a darker Dracula palette.
 It has a contrasted background that gives a comfortable canvas that reduces eye strain during coding sessions, alongside vibrant accent colors that enhance the visual pleasure.

 ### Color Philosophy